brampat/security/defense/passwords/README.md

   * Pro's:
     * No storage needed
   * Con's:
-    * Re-calculate for each atack / password
+    * Re-calculate for each attack / password

 ##### Defense